-Project MERCURY-SIMREC develops and shares resources to encourage the use of computational modelling in Roman economy studies.
+Project MERCURY-MINERVA-SIMREC develops and shares resources to encourage the use of computational modelling in Roman economy studies.
 It provides:

 - a playable explanation of why we should model,

 - an open source model library implementing common Roman economics concepts that can be reused,

 - an exhaustive bibliography of studies applying the approach,